Bunny Wailer, one of the founders of reggae music, dies at 73

 “American music was a part of Jamaican culture,” Mr. Wailer told the San Francisco Chronicle in 1998.
 “We used to listen to [R&B performers] Rosco Gordon and Louis Jordan.
 Then we started getting into Louis Armstrong, Louis Prima, Bill Haley, that rock ’n’ roll.
 If they were hot in America, they were hot in Jamaica — until we started to make our own music.”

 All three principal members of the Wailers wrote songs and alternated singing the lead vocals.
 Mr. Wailer — “I inherited my name from the Wailers.
-That’s how serious I am about this,” he said in 1986 — had a soulful tenor voice, sometimes reminiscent of Sam Cooke and was known for his high harmonies.
+That’s how serious I am about this,” he said in 1986 — had a soulful tenor voice sometimes reminiscent of Sam Cooke and was known for his high harmonies.
 He sang the lead part on his compositions “Dreamland” and “Dancing Shoes” and on a cover version of Bob Dylan’s “Like a Rolling Stone.”

 By the late 1960s, the Wailers and other musicians, such as Joe Higgs, Jimmy Cliff and Toots Hibbert of Toots and the Maytals, slowed the rhythm to a distinctive loping pattern, giving birth to reggae.
 The lyrics often highlighted social struggles and spiritual concerns.